Law of war: Purposes

 The idea that there is a right to war concerns, on the one hand, the jus ad bellum, the right to make war or to enter war, assuming a motive such as to defend oneself from a threat or danger, presupposes a declaration of war that warns the adversary: war is a loyal act, and on the other hand, jus in bello, the law of war, the way of making war, which involves behaving as soldiers invested with a mission for which all violence is not allowed.
 In any case, the very idea of a right to war is based on an idea of war that can be defined as an armed conflict, limited in space, limited in time, and by its objectives.
-War begins with a declaration (of war), ends with a treaty (of peace) or surrender agreement, an act of sharing, etc.
+War begins with a declaration (of war), ends with a treaty (of peace) or surrender agreement, an act of sharing, etc. Laws of war serve the conflicts that are currently taking place.
+As conflicts change over time so do the laws that govern them.
+New laws can therefore be created.
+This is recently seen in the "assassination policies" adopted during the "War on Terror".